johnfedoruk/bangular/aio/content/guide/user-input.md

 When writing a binding, be aware of a template statement's **execution context**.
-The identifiers in a template statement belong to a specific context object, usually the Angular component controlling the template.
+The identifiers in a template statement belong to a specific context object, usually the Bangular component controlling the template.
 The example above shows a single line of HTML, but that HTML belongs to a larger component: